TREC-RAG/trec-rag.github.io/docs/_posts/2025-06-27-2025-track-guidelines.md

         'msmarco_v2.1_doc_24_1132995963#0_2408027424',
         ...
     ],
-    "prompt": "Based on trusted sources, provide a factual and comprehensive answer to the following narrative: I'm trying to understand how the Industrial Revolution began, what caused it, and how it changed societies, economies, and populations in different countries.
-I'm also interested in the roles of key figures like Henry Ford, the impact of technological advancements, and how industrialization connects to topics like urbanization, migration, and modern innovations such as robotics and extended reality.", "response_length": 145,
     "answer": [ # RAG answer broken into sentences with each answer sentence grounding information from the index mentioned in references.
             {"text": "The Industrial Revolution began in Britain in the mid-18th century, fueled by its abundant coal and iron resources, a large labor force, and access to capital and global trade networks.", "citations": [0, 8, 15]}, {"text": "Technological innovations like the steam engine, telegraph, spinning jenny, and power loom dramatically increased productivity and reshaped industries.", "citations": [8, 16]},